-The service led by our Clinical Psychologist, Dr Olivia Doughty is provided for children that have been exposed to trauma or subjected to abuse.
-Dr Doughty's comprehensive assessments and therapy draws from a range of different psychological frameworks such as CBT, systemic theory and attachment theory.
+The service led by our Clinical Psychologists, is provided for children that have been exposed to trauma or subjected to abuse.
+Our teams’s comprehensive assessments and therapy draws from a range of different psychological frameworks such as CBT, systemic theory and attachment theory.

 Our Psychologists can assess the likely impact of early detrimental experiences on the child / young adult and make recommendations as to what would be beneficial for them either indirectly through their environment and care providers or directly through individual therapy.